Krityunjai Prasad Sinha: Biography

 Born in Akhtiyarpur, in the Indian state of Bihar, KP Sinha passed his matriculation examination in 1944 and completed the intermediate studies in 1946 before joining Allahabad University to earn a BSc in 1948.
 Subsequently, on completion of his MSc in 1950 from the same institution, he enrolled at Savitribai Phule Pune University for his doctoral studies under the guidance of GI Finch and secured a PhD in solid state physics in 1956.
 Moving to the UK, Sinha did his post-doctoral work at the laboratory of Maurice Henry Lecorney Pryce during 1957-59, and his studies there in theoretical physics earned him a second PhD from the University of Bristol in 1965.

 In 1959, Sinha had returned to India to join the National Chemical Laboratory as a group leader at the Solid State and Molecular Physics Unit.
 He carried out research there until 1968, when he had an opportunity to join Bell Labs in New Jersey.
 Sinha's stay at the Murray Hill facility lasted two years.
 On his return to India in 1970, he joined the Indian Institute of Science as a senior professor at the department of physics, commencing a service which would last over three and a half decades.
 During this period, Sinha chaired a number of divisions such as the Division of Applied Mathematics (1971-73 and 1975-77) and the Centre for Theoretical Studies (1972-73 and 1981-87) for two terms each, and the Division of Physics and Mathematics from 1972 to 1976.
 On his superannuation from regular service in 1990, Sinha continued his association with IISc as a senior scientist of the Indian National Science Academy (INSA) during 1990-93, as a distinguished scientist of the Council of Scientific and Industrial Research from 1996 to 1998, and as an INSA honorary scientist since 2006.

 Besides holding the directorship of the Institute of Fundamental Research on Complex System of North Eastern Hill University during 1991-94, Sinha had two sabbaticals, starting with a summer stint at Lyman Laboratory of Physics of Harvard University in 1999.
 Later, he was associated with Charles Stark Draper Laboratory as a consultant and with Massachusetts Institute of Technology as a visiting scientist, both assignments running concurrently from 2000 to 2003.
 Sinha also served as a visiting faculty at International Centre for Theoretical Physics on four occasions (1970, 72, 76 and 83), at H. H. Wills Physics Lab of University of Bristol and Cavendish Laboratory of University of Cambridge during 1977-78, at University of Grenoble and University of Paris in 1983 and 1984, at Institute for Physical Problems and Institute of Theoretical Physics, Goteborg in 1986 and University of Western Ontario during 1987-88).

-Sinha, who holds the position of emeritus professor of the Indian Institute of Science since his superannuation, lives in Dollars Colony, in Bengaluru.
+Sinha, who held the position of emeritus professor of the Indian Institute of Science since his superannuation, lived in Dollars Colony, in Bengaluru.
+He died there on 23 January 2023, at the age of 93.